How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 In this hilarious journey through the world of platform-based languages, we've seen C++, Swift, and Android steal the spotlight with their unique talents and comedic flair.
 From Microsoft's Windows to Apple's iOS and Mac, and the wild world of Android, these languages have proven that software development can be a barrel of laughs.
 So, the next time you're choosing a platform-based language, remember the quirky characters who entertained us on this humorous adventure.
 Cheers to the funny side of programming!

 Follow me on Twitter at https://twitter.com/PCOrCP to get up-to-date news, blogs, and snippets from my life story!"
+<h2>03-06-2023 06:43 Danish time Pirasath Luxchumykanthan</h2>
+I want to write an article for my viewers on GitHub in the README file.
+I always include a date.

+**[date] Danish time by Pirasath Luxchumykanthan**

+I always update the date in Danish time because it allows me to show when I created it.

+And then I write the article, blog, or news.

+Follow me on Twitter: [@PCOrCP](https://twitter.com/PCOrCP)

+\#GitHub \#Article \#Date \#DanishTime